cs3org/OCM-API/IETF-RFC.md

   this endpoint.
 Example: `"https://cloud.example.org/ocm"`
 * OPTIONAL: provider (string) - A friendly branding name of this endpoint.
 Example: `"MyCloudStorage"`
+* OPTIONAL: resourceAdvertismentUri (string) - A URI that, if accessed, will advertise available resources at this endpoint.
 * REQUIRED: resourceTypes (array) - A list of all resource types this server supports in both the Sending Server role and the Receiving Server role, with their access protocols.
 Each item in this list